 At Improtics, we have been on both sides of white-label partnerships.
 We have been the partner agencies rely on across 50+ projects, and we have cleaned up the wreckage left by partners who never should have been in this business.
 After 5+ years and 14 agency relationships, we know exactly what separates the real operators from the pretenders.

+We will share the one question that instantly tells you if a partner is worth your time.
+But first, let us save you from the traps.
 If you are actively evaluating partners right now and want to skip ahead to a real conversation, book a free audit here.
 For everyone else, this post will save you months of pain.

 4 Red Flags That Should Stop You Cold

-Each strategist is buried under far too many accounts.
 Ask how many accounts one person actually touches every week.
 When the answer runs into the dozens, do the math.
 At 30 minutes per account per week (and that is bare minimum for quality work), a single overloaded manager spends the entire week just on maintenance.
 No room for strategy, testing, or deep optimization.
 Your client's account gets a glance, not management.
 Volume shops survive on stretched headcount; that is the model to walk away from.

 The One Question That Tells You Everything